Shopping

 Off I-5, Take Exit 256

-A regional shopping mall with five major department stores including Macy’s, JCPenney, Kohls, Old Navy and Target; and nearly 150 smaller shops (including American Eagle, Victoria’s Secret, and Forever 21).
-Features a food court with 14 vendors.
+This regional shopping mall includes major department stores (Macy’s, JCPenney, Kohls, Old Navy, Dick's Sporting Goods, and Target) and nearly 150 smaller shops (including American Eagle and Victoria’s Secret).
+Also includes a large food court.

 Running adjacent to Bellis Fair Mall, Meridian St. is a major arterial that offers local and nationally recognized stores.
-Nearby are Walmart, T.J.
-Maxx, Marshalls, HomeGoods, Hobby Lobby, and Best Buy.
+Nearby are Walmart, Trader Joe's, T.J.
+Maxx, Marshalls, Hobby Lobby, and Best Buy.

 Barkley Village on Woburn Street brings “a little bit of old-world charm” through its architectural design.
 The plaza features specialty shops, a fine grocery store with a food court and wine shop.
 In addition, there are unique restaurants including Scotty Brown’s and Jalapenos, and a 16-plex movie theater with IMAX.